-The Cobb County School District shall admit into its schools any individual between the ages of five (5), on or before September 1, and seventeen (17), who resides with an adult, whether a parent or guardian, within the Cobb County School District (See
+The Cobb County School District (District) shall admit into its schools any individual between the ages of five (5), on or before September 1, and seventeen (17), who resides with an adult, whether a parent or guardian, within the District.

 To help ensure that the enrollment process for your child goes as smoothly as possible, please read carefully the following guidelines: